UberGuidoZ/Flipper/Applications/Unleashed/ReadMe.md

-# UPDATES INCOMING - Current FAPs may not work

 # Flipper Application Files (FAPs) for [Unleashed](https://github.com/Eng1n33r/flipperzero-firmware)

 Thank you [xMasterX](https://github.com/xMasterX) for compiling and maintaining these files.
 I have decided to not include the "integrated/bundled" FAP files that come with a fresh install of Unleashed.
 If you need to grab a copy of them for whatever reason, you can do so right from the Unleashed repo.